apify/apify-docs/docs/web_scraping_101/anti_scraping_introduction.md

 ### [](#bypassing-http-request-analysis) Bypassing HTTP request analysis

-A straightforward way to circumvent the HTTP request analysis is to use a real web browser, such as [headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome), for to emulate browser HTTP signatures.
+A straightforward way to circumvent the HTTP request analysis is to use a real web browser, such as [headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome), to emulate browser HTTP signatures.
 However, this can quickly become expensive since web browsers consume a lot of system resources and are generally slow.

 Thankfully, it is possible to emulate browsers’ HTTP request signatures even when using a low-level HTTP request library.
 This will make your scripted HTTP request look like a real web browser, yet it will be much faster and more efficient.
 Of course, this will only work in situations where the interesting page content is served directly in the first HTML response and not loaded later using [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)).